You must reapply for financial aid (CA State & CSULB Institutional Grants) each year!

 You are considered an Independent Student if any one of the following applies to you:

-- You are or will be 24 years of age or older by December 31 of the award year, or
+- You are or will be 24 years of age or older by December 31 of the award year (For example, born

 - You are married, or